microlinkhq/sdk/README.md

 Determine the type of the root node element for rendering the card.

-### rounded
+### round

 Type: `boolean|string`<br>
 Default: `false`

-Determine if the card preview should have rounded corners or not.
+Determine if the card preview should have round corners or not.

 If you provided a `string` value, it will be passed as the `border-radius`.